 How do you normally charge?

 Each project will have its own challenges and the costs will need to be estimated after all the factors have been presented.

 Architectural photography is a great deal more involved than real estate photography for a lettings/sales agent.

 For a property that requires a few (2-3) external images and no interiors, I would often charge around £180 + mileage.

-For a property that requires about 4 external images and has about 5 interior spaces that will likely need 2 images of each interior space, I would charge around £370 + mileage.
+For a property that requires about 3 external images and about 5 interior images, I would charge around £380 + mileage.

 A "twilight external" is beautiful and effective and requires preparation before sunset to get one or two images after the sun has dropped.
 This is usually a £200 + mileage but sometimes it can be tagged on the end of another shoot outside of the summer months when the sun sets well after of the normal working day.